leo3tian/audio-pipeline/src/downloading/podcastindex/README.md

 ## File Breakdown & Infrastructure

-At a high level, the pipeline moves from PodcastIndex database  → RSS feed queue → RSS feed crawler → episode URL queue → episode URL downloader.
+At a high level, the pipeline moves from PodcastIndex database → RSS feed crawler → episode URL downloader.
 There is a diagram at the bottom of this file if it's helpful.

 - **PodcastIndex database (Postgres)**: The PodcastIndex database which holds RSS URLs and also acts as the source of truth for job status.
 Podcasts are marked as `pending → in_progress → complete/failed` as they are processed.
-To interact with it, we've converted it to a PostgreSQL and hosted it on AWS RDS - see Setup section for how that works.
+To interact with it, we've converted it to a PostgreSQL and hosted it on AWS RDS (see Setup section for how to recreate it).
 - `feeder.py` reads podcast RSS feeds from Postgres and enqueues the feeds to an AWS SQS queue, marking them as in-progress.
 - `worker.py` consumes RSS feeds from the AWS SQS queue, crawls the RSS feeds to find all download URLs, then enqueues to **either a Cloudflare Queue or AWS SQS**
     - It also filters non-dialogue content, checks DynamoDB for already-processed episodes, and enqueues new episode URLs to the download queue.
 By default it pushes to a Cloudflare Queue, but alternatively you can push to AWS SQS and consume with `downloader.py`.
 - **DynamoDB database:** Database that keeps track of all downloaded episodes.
 Before downloading an episode, we check this database to make sure no episodes are repeated
->**Depending on whether you choose Cloudflare R2 or AWS S3 as your final data destination, you will use one of the following scripts.**

-- **Cloudflare:** `cf-downloader/index.js` runs as a Cloudflare Worker, consuming episode URLs from the queue, downloading them, then saving them to R2.
+- **Cloudflare downloader:** `cf-downloader/index.js` runs as a Cloudflare Worker, consuming episode URLs from the queue, downloading them, then saving them to R2.
     - It also records episode URLs in DynamoDB to prevent duplicates.

-- **AWS:** `downloader.py` is a downloader that consumes from `SQS_QUEUE_URL`, streams audio to S3 (`S3_BUCKET_NAME`), and writes a dedupe record to DynamoDB.

->*Q: Why not just have one script for both R2 and S3?*
->
->*A: Egress fees - if we only had a downloader on AWS, we would pay hundreds of dollars per TB downloaded when uploading to Cloudflare*
->For that reason, **Cloudflare is heavily recommended** - zero egress fees when pulling data to process on GPU clusters or upload to huggingface
+- **AWS downloader:** DEPRECATED, prefer Cloudflare version, but can be used to download episodes to S3. `downloader.py` consumes episode URLs from the queue, downloads them, then saves them to S3.

 ## Setup

-### How to start the Cloudflare worker

-Deploy worker: (from /podcastindex) run `npx wrangler deploy`

-Tail worker logs: `npx wrangler tail`
+This section includes information about how to reset the pipeline.

 ### How to reset the pipeline